-Bellarmine University FERPA Statement The Family Educational Rights and Privacy Act (FERPA) affords Bellarmine University students certain rights with respect to their education records.
+Bellarmine University’s FERPA Statement (The Family Education Rights & Privacy Act) affords Bellarmine University students certain rights with respect to their education records.
 These rights include:

 - The right to inspect and review the student's Bellarmine University education records within 45 days of the day the University receives a request for access.
 A student should submit to the University Registrar a written request that identifies the record(s) the student wishes to inspect.
 The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.

 - The right to request the amendment of the student's Bellarmine University education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 A student who wishes to ask the University to amend a record should write the Vice President for Academic and Student Life, clearly identify the part of the record the student wants changed, and specify why it should be changed.
 If the University decides not to amend the record as requested, the Vice President will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.